 Here are the key ingredients you will need to make your mix:

-You can lightly crush all the ingredients in a mortar and pestle, or just put in an airtight jar and shake to blend.
-The seasoning will keep for about 3 months if stored sealed in a cool, dry place.
+The seasoning will keep for about 3 months stored, sealed, and kept in a cool, dry place.
 Be sure the herbs and spices you use are fresh to ensure the very best flavor.
 Give the jar a shake before using to make sure it’s well blended.

 - Perfect Pan Seared Scallops